Kyushu with Teenagers Itinerary: A Family Travel Plan for Active Older Kids (2026)

 • Live squid: Yobuko challenge — daring teens love it

-• Yatai: Fukuoka street food stalls — quintessential teen-IG night
+• Yatai: Fukuoka street stalls — quintessential teen-IG night

 Activities tailored for teens